 ESA pet can be a great companion during a mental breakdown – Click the button below.

-Number Four: The Benefits of Pets and Animal-Assisted Therapy to the Health of Older Individuals
+Number Four: The Benefits of Pets and Animal-Assisted Therapy

 According to the Hindawi Journal, close to two-thirds of American households own a pet.
 Almost half of these homes belong to elderly individuals.
 The research aimed at trying and find the potential benefits of pets to older individuals.